conan-io/docs/integrations/jenkins.rst

 Example: Build a conan package and upload it to Artifactory
 ***********************************************************

-In this example we will call conan :ref:`test package<creating_and_testing_packages>` command to create a binary package and then upload it to Artifactory.
+In this example we will call conan :ref:`test package<creating_and_testing_packages>` command to create a package binaries and then upload it to Artifactory.
 We also upload the `build information`_: